sharocko/help.codecademy.com/published/general/can-i-navigate-codecademy-courses-with-keyboard-shortcuts.md

 title: Can I navigate Codecademy courses with keyboard shortcuts?
 article_id: '1402980'
 ---
 Yes.
-You can use either Codecademy shortcuts or universal shortcuts.
+You can use either navigation shortcuts or text editing  shortcuts.
 Here are the available shortcuts:

 [Click here for PC Shortcuts](#pc-shortcuts)
 <br>